-The Board considered other benefits to the Adviser and its affiliates derived from their relationship with the Fund.
+The Board considered other benefits to the Adviser derived from its relationship with the Fund.
 Based on information provided by and discussions with the Adviser, the Board concluded that these benefits did not appear to be material at that time.